Smart Goals for Smart Saints

 So, what’s the play call?

 Making plans can be the easy part.
 I do it all the time.
 Then, I may end up on the couch because I didn’t follow through (Friday night problems).
-Here are a few things to keep in mind as you break out the glue sticks and poster boards:
+Here are a few things to keep in mind as you break out the glue sticks and poster boards for your SMART goals:

 - Write it down.
 I can’t begin to count how many “great” ideas I’ve had and forgotten them because I didn’t take the extra couple of minutes to write them down.
 Don’t be like me in those times.
 “And the Lord answered me, and said, Write the vision, and make it plain upon tables, that he may run that readeth it.”
 Habakkuk 2:2